 Operating cash flow reflects the ability to engage in day-to-day operations and its continuity in business.
 Predicting future cash flows is of extreme usefulness and value for managers, investors, and analysts.
-Indeed, cash flow forecasting is commonly constrained in that cash flow is more volatile than accruals and, thus, more brutal to predict.
+Indeed, cash flow forecasting is commonly constrained in that cash flow is more volatile than accruals and thus more brutal to predict.
 The lack of uniformity in cash flow sourcing in the business world and the diversities in business provide distinct patterns of cash flows.
 Also, due to the popularity of credit trade, a business's revenue and expenses are not equal to cash inflow and outflow, which compounds the problem of accurate cash flow prediction.
-Cash flow forecast interests investors (Bilinski & Bradshaw, 2021; Lee & Kim, 2019; Pornupatham et al., 2021; Tsao & Lin, 2016; Imhof & Seavey, 2018).
+Cash flow forecast is of interest to investors (Bilinski & Bradshaw, 2021; Lee & Kim, 2019; Pornupatham et al., 2021; Tsao & Lin, 2016; Imhof & Seavey, 2018).
 Investors are interested in cash flows as input into their investment models to decide on payoff relating to dividends and capital appreciation of their investments.

-Cash flow can be considered complementary information to earnings since the combinative analysis of both quantities might bring better results than analyzing payments independently.
-Incomes, sometimes called net income, are the summation of net cash inflow and net credit-earning.
+Cash flow can be considered as complementary information to earnings since the combinative analysis of both quantities might bring better results than analyzing payments on its own.
+Incomes, also sometimes referred to as net income, are the summation of net cash inflow and net credit-earning.
 The latter is based on credit trades with customers and is not yet expected to be settled by cash in a later period.
-The amount of credit given to customers could be overlooked without cash flow knowledge, which may mislead about the risk relative to the deficiency of cash in the business.
+The amount of credit given to customers could potentially be overlooked without cash flow knowledge, which may mislead about the risk relative to the deficiency of cash in the business.
 In addition, cash flow knowledge might directly measure the operational capability of a business enterprise to meet its day-to-day financial obligations.

-Growing media report indicates that the Nigerian cosmetic market is experiencing rapid and dynamic growth, providing lucrative opportunities for beauty businesses from around the region and beyond.
-According to newspaper reports, the market is currently worth an estimated 1 trillion naira, and its value is likely to rise to keep pace with an increasing number of entrepreneurs investing in the industry.
-The cosmetics business is typically characterized as a sole proprietorship.
+Small business enterprises are typically characterized by self-management of daily activities.
 Thus, the entire business process, including planning, financial recording, invoicing, stock recording, and other activities, is performed by one person.
-However, an important consideration in business development is effective management.
+Most importantly, a common feature among small business practitioners in Nigeria is the desire for growth.
+However, an important consideration in business enlargement is effective management.
 Thus, there is a growing misconception that everything is fine once a business is making a profit.
 This is far from the truth.
-If the cash flow is negative, the business may be in severe trouble.
+If the cash flow position is negative, it means the business may be in severe trouble.
 Indeed, in-depth knowledge of business financial movement gives an edge in business growth.
-For instance, it guarantees a proactive position to take advantage of growth opportunities or to know when it is time to concentrate on business as usual.
-The cosmetic business is more likely vulnerable to cash flow problems because of its rapid sales and inventory challenges due to multiple products.
-Thus, the present paper examined the knowledge of cash flow forecast among cosmetics entrepreneurs in River state, Nigeria
+For instance, it guarantees a proactive position to take advantage of growth opportunities or to know when it's time to concentrate on business as usual.
+Start-ups and small businesses are especially vulnerable to cash flow problems.
+Thus, the present paper examined the knowledge of cash flow forecast among small business enterprises in Enugu state, Nigeria